ndornseif/pearlacid/README.md

 Splits the bitstream into 8192-bit (1 kiB, 128 x u64) blocks, and measures the longest uninterrupted run of ones.
 Split these values into 6 bins and calculate the p-value based on the χ² statistic.
 Produces bad results with test data shorter than 100 kiB.
 Based on NIST Special Publication 800-22 Test 2.4

+### Binary matrix rank
+Shorthand: Matrix
+Divides the bitstream into 32x32 bit binary matrices (1024 bits, 128 bytes, 16 * u64).
+Determines the rank of each matrix over GF(2) and bins the results into three categories: Rank=32, Rank=31, Rank<32 Calculates the p-value based on the χ² statistic.
+Based on NIST Special Publication 800-22 Test 2.5

 ## License